-Prerequisites: BUS 310, or BUS 410, or senior standing.
+Prerequisites: BUS 310 and senior standing.

 458 Business Policy and Strategy for Bachelor of Arts Majors.
 Spring (4).

 Capstone course that incorporates student experiences in both Management and second major courses.
 The course examines the way organizations, including non-profits, develop their visions, direction, goals, strategies, and tactics.
 The emphasis is on the ways organizations develop and execute effective strategies and evaluate success.